Pinarayi Vijayan: Second term as chief minister of Kerala (2021-2026)

 The 2021 election of Kerala saw the incumbent government of Vijayan led Left Democratic Front (LDF) retained to power with 99 seats, 8 more than in the previous election, marking the first time that an alliance won consecutive terms in the state since its 1977 election.
 Pinarayi Vijayan also became the only Chief minister of Kerala to get re-elected after completing full five-year term in the office.
 The Council assumed office on 20 May 2021.
-The ministry is having a total of 21 ministers in the Cabinet compared to 20 ministers in the previous government.
+The ministry had a total of 21 ministers in the Cabinet as compared to 20 ministers in the previous government.
 In November 2022, Vijayan became the longest continuous serving chief minister of Kerala.

 In his second term as Chief Minister from May 2021, Pinarayi Vijayan retained key departments including Home, Vigilance, and General Administration.
-He also holds charge of departments such as Planning and Economic Affairs, Information Technology, Personnel and Administrative Reforms, Science and Technology, Non-Resident Keralites’ Affairs, and several others related to internal security, infrastructure, and public administration.
+He also held charge of departments such as Planning and Economic Affairs, Information Technology, Personnel and Administrative Reforms, Science and Technology, Non-Resident Keralites’ Affairs, and several others related to internal security, infrastructure, and public administration.

 During his second term beginning in May 2021, Vijayan led several major initiatives and responses spanning governance, economy, and social welfare: